Haileybury and Imperial Service College

-Haileybury is a co-educational public school (fee-charging boarding and day school for 11-to-18-year-olds) located in Hertford Heath, Hertfordshire.
+Haileybury is a co-educational private school with boarding and day school facilities for 11-to-18-year-olds located in Hertford Heath, Hertfordshire.
 It is a member of the Rugby Group and enrols pupils at the 11+, 13+ and 16+ stages of education.
-Over 890 pupils attend Haileybury, of whom more than 550 board.
+Over 890 pupils attend Haileybury, of whom more than 550 are in the boarding school.
 The campus occupies over 500 acre of Hertfordshire countryside, approximately 20 mi from London.

 Academic

 Haileybury was judged 'Excellent in all areas' in its 2022 Inspection Report by the Independent Schools Inspectorate (ISI).

 In 2022, 90% of A-Level/IB grades were awarded at A*-B, or the equivalent.